 Glass House Brands And LEEF Announce MSA For The Leaf El Paseo Dispensary And Off-Take Agreement

 This mutually beneficial agreement grants Glass House exclusive rights to manage all dispensary operations, including, but not limited to, the sale of cannabis products, the purchase of cannabis product inventory, and employee management, for an initial period of one year, with the potential for extension.
-This agreement is the first of Glass House's retail management services which it began offering in 2024.
+This agreement marks the first of its kind for Glass House.

-“We are excited to work with LEEF, a respected peer in California under this agreement, as we expand our exposure to the Palm Springs market for both retail and wholesale contributions,” said Kyle Kazan , Co-Founder, Chairman and CEO of Glass House Brands.“This MSA agreement, represents the continued development of our retail operation and reflects our strength and overall solid position in the California market.
-Through execution and on the benefit of the strategic pricing initiatives that we implemented last year, our retail team has seen same store sales increase on an annualized basis for five consecutive quarters despite continued challenging market conditions, and in our most recent quarter retail revenue growth outperformed the California market by more than 30%.
+“We are excited to work with LEEF, a respected peer in California under this agreement, as we expand our exposure to the Palm Springs market for both retail and wholesale contributions,” said Kyle Kazan, Co-Founder, Chairman, and CEO of Glass House Brands.“This MSA agreement represents the continued development of our retail operation and reflects our strength and overall solid position in the California market, through execution and on the benefit of the strategic pricing initiatives that we implemented last year.
+Despite continued challenging market conditions, our retail team has seen same-store sales increase on an annualized basis for five consecutive quarters, and in our most recent quarter, retail revenue growth outperformed the California market by more than 30%.
 And as all of our decisions are based on what is best for the cannabis consumer, offering our loyalty program to another great area of California is a tremendous win.
-Plus Palm Desert is a well know vacation area.”
+Plus, Palm Desert is a well-known vacation area.”

 “Collaborating with Glass House Brands elevates The Leaf El Paseo and secures a favorable off-take agreement that fulfills a significant portion of our annual supply chain needs for our extraction business,” said Micah Anderson, CEO of LEEF Brands.“This partnership is a true win-win, allowing LEEF to sharpen our focus on being a leading concentrate provider while enabling Glass House to expand its retail footprint in California.
 This agreement strengthens LEEF's production capacity and lays the foundation for broader strategic partnerships with Glass House.”